telerik/fiddler-jam-docs/jam-embedded-api.md

 ---
 title: Jam Embedded API
-description: "Learn how to use the Fiddler Jam Embedded API to embed the Fiddler Jam log HTTPS capturing, video recording, and other services into your webpage."
+description: "Learn how to use the Fiddler Jam Embedded API to directly embed the Fiddler Jam log HTTPS capturing, video recording, and other services into your webpage."
 slug: fj-embed-api
 publish: true
-position: 56
+position: 80
+previous_url: /portal/jam-embedded-api
 ---

 # Fiddler Jam Embedded